santiny424/dotfiles/README.md

     prefix + ] : paste the text in the terminal

 # TODO
+- (M)  toggle between files is slow in big project.
+Need check the command
 - (M)  code snipet
 - (XL) auto complete engine (async)
 - (S)  change Vundle to vim-plug